stajkowski/aws-networking/README.md

 8. In the "egress" VPC, a VPCE Gateway is added for "s3" in the public/private route tables.
 8. In the "egress" VPC, private link support is added ("ec2 &"sts") to each private subnet since scope is "private".
 9. In the "infra1" VPC, private link support is added ("ec2 &"sts") to each private subnet since scope is "private".
+10. Two additional private subnets for the "db" group in the "infra1" VPC with NACL rules associated and private route table association.
-10. A single Transit Gateway with VPCs "egress" and "infra1" attached.
+11. A single Transit Gateway with VPCs "egress" and "infra1" attached.
-11. Route destination "0.0.0.0/0" is added to the private route tables in "infra1" VPC.
+12. Route destination "0.0.0.0/0" is added to the private route tables in "infra1" VPC.
-12. Route destination "infra1" (auto substituted for infra 1 CIDR) is added to public/private route tables in "egress" VPC.
+13. Route destination "infra1" (auto substituted for infra 1 CIDR) is added to public/private route tables in "egress" VPC.
-13. A default security group that can be used per VPC that allows parent IPAM pool CIDR of "10.0.0.0/8"
+14. A default security group that can be used per VPC that allows parent IPAM pool CIDR of "10.0.0.0/8"

 *NOTE*: Size of each VPC CIDR and subnet mask can be controlled through the configuration "vpc_cidr_subnet_mask" and "subnet_mask"